 Some days are going to be difficult and others a little easier.
 You might go a few weeks feeling like you got this and then hit a period of time when you feel like you can’t.
 The important thing is to “just keep swimming.”
 You just have to keep going.

 I would often try to think about all the things going on in my life while I was swimming my laps.
 I would try to think of all the things I wanted to do in the future.
 I used that time to focus on myself as my body did the work to get through my workout.

 During deployment, I use that time to work on myself.
 To become a better person.
 To reflect on who I am and where I am going.
 To work through any struggles and power through.

-As the deployment comes a close, time can stand still at times.
+As the deployment comes to a close, time can stand still at times.

 The days don’t seem like they are moving.
 But when this happens, you just have to “keep swimming.”
 You just have to keep going to get to the finish line.

 If you are in a season of deployment right now, remember to “just keep swimming.”
 That might look like making more plans with friends, going to visit family, or starting something new.
+Even if some of these things are on hold because of what is happening in the world right now.
 As the days go by, celebrate what you have accomplished.